mensunw/footlocker-kiosk-lite-1/PROMPT.md

-can you visually get rid of the gray stuff at the top tracking frame, scene, etc?
-- /Users/mensun/Desktop/Screenshot 2025-09-16 at 3.59.30 PM.png
+can you keep running "npm run build" and fix the errors that show up? once done please remove the port